bamlab/dev-standards/react-native/use_http_links_in_react_native.mo.md

 ## Steps (~ 2 minutes)

-Using the default configuration, the images in this page will not be displayed :
+Using the default configuration, the images in this page will not be displayed:

 ```javascript
 import React, { Component } from 'react'